Do Japanese citizens need a visa for Europe?

-Beginning in 2021, Japanese passport holders wishing to visit Europe will be required to apply for and receive a European Travel Information and Authorization System (ETIAS) visa waiver.
-The intention of the ETIAS is to precheck important data of travelers from around 60 countries (including Japan) to help strengthen border security of the Schengen Area.
+Beginning in 2022, Japanese passport holders travelling to Europe will be required to apply for and receive a European Travel Information and Authorisation System (ETIAS) visa waiver.
+ETIAS is not a visa, its intention is to pre-screen important data of travellers from around 60 countries (including Japan) to help strengthen border security of the Schengen Area.

-Unlike many visas, the ETIAS will not require applicants to apply in person at a consulate or embassy.
+Like many visa waivers, the ETIAS will not require applicants to apply in person at a consulate or embassy.
 Instead, Japanese nationals will apply entirely online, completing the application by providing various data points and paying a fee.
 This means that it will not be necessary to apply from within Japan, providing an added layer of flexibility.

-Japanese citizens are eligible to apply for the ETIAS waiver for travel to the Schengen Area.
-Below, applicants will find a list of requirements that the European authorities stipulate each traveler must have:
+Japanese citizens are eligible to apply for the ETIAS visa waiver for travel to the Schengen Area.
+Below, prospective travellers can find a list of requirements that the European authorities stipulate each applicant must have:

-- A valid Japanese (or other ETIAS approved country) passport with a minimum of three months validity remaining from the date of arrival.
+- A valid Japanese (or other ETIAS approved country) passport.

 - A credit or debit card, which will be used to pay for the ETIAS application fee for Japanese citizens.

 - An active email address so that the decision on whether the waiver has been granted can be communicated.

 Each traveller must complete the ETIAS application form accurately and truthfully.
 If there are errors found in the application, even something as seemingly innocuous as an errant keyboard strike, European authorities have the grounds to delay or deny the application.

 The ETIAS application process for Japanese citizens

 In addition to paying the ETIAS fee by credit or debit card, ETIAS applications will need to provide the following: